Join us this fall in Waterbury, VT and on the cliffs of Bolton for the 8th Annual Vermont Climbing Festival!

 Availability:

-Description: Climbing is for everyone, including people with disabilities.
-This clinic is for disabled people to learn about the systems and techniques available to experience the joys of climbing, including mental and physical strategies for planning and executing a climb and the use of adaptive climbing equipment.
-The clinic will be tailored to the participants’ access requirements with the goal of employing these techniques in a real outdoor setting.
-Friends, family, and aids are welcome to join this session to support or accompany adaptive climbers.
+Climbing is for everyone, including people with disabilities.
+This clinic provides a welcoming space for adaptive climbers to explore the systems and techniques available to experience the joys of climbing, including mental and physical strategies for planning a route and utilizing adaptive climbing equipment.
+The curriculum will be tailored entirely to the specific access requirements of the participants, with the goal of employing these techniques in a real outdoor setting at the Bolton Quarry.
+CRAG-VT has been actively working on an accessibility infrastructure project at the Quarry, and this clinic is being offered completely free of charge in exchange for your in-depth feedback on these new upgrades.
+Your experience and insights will directly help shape the future of accessible climbing in Vermont.
+Friends, family, and support providers/guides are welcome to join this session to assist, support, or accompany participants.

 Availability: